-Substantial sales of our ordinary shares or ADSs either on the TASE or on the NYSE MKT, as applicable, may cause the market price of our ordinary shares or ADSs to decline.
+Substantial sales of our ordinary shares or the ADSs either on the TASE or on the NYSE MKT, as applicable, may cause the market price of our ordinary shares or the ADSs to decline.

-Sales by us or our security-holders of substantial amounts of our ordinary shares or ADSs, or the perception that these sales may occur in the future, could cause a reduction in the market price of our ordinary shares or ADSs.
-The issuance of any additional ordinary shares or ADSs, or any securities that are exercisable for or convertible into our ordinary shares or ADSs, may have an adverse effect on the market price of our ordinary shares or ADSs, may have an adverse effect on the market price of our ordinary shares or ADSs, as applicable, and will have a dilutive effect on our shareholders.
+Sales by us or our security-holders of substantial amounts of our ordinary shares or the ADSs, or the perception that these sales may occur in the future, could cause a reduction in the market price of our ordinary shares or the ADSs.
+The issuance of any additional ordinary shares or ADSs, or any securities that are exercisable for or convertible into our ordinary shares or the ADSs, may have an adverse effect on the market price of our ordinary shares or the ADSs, as applicable, and will have a dilutive effect on our shareholders.

-Our ADS holders are not shareholders and do not have shareholder rights.
+ADS holders are not shareholders and do not have shareholder rights.

-The Bank of New York Mellon, as Depositary, executes and delivers our ADSs on our behalf.
-Each ADS is a certificate evidencing a specific number of ordinary shares.
-Our ADS holders will not be treated as shareholders and do not have the rights of shareholders.
-The depositary will be the holder of the shares underlying our ADSs.
-Holders of our ADSs will have ADS holder rights.
-A deposit agreement among us, the depositary and our ADS holders, and the beneficial owners of ADSs, sets out ADS holder rights as well as the rights and obligations of the depositary.
+The Bank of New York Mellon, as Depositary, delivers the ADSs.
+Each ADS represents two of our ordinary shares.
+ADS holders will not be treated as shareholders and do not have the rights of shareholders.
+The depositary will be the holder of the shares underlying the ADSs.
+Holders of ADSs will have ADS holder rights.
+A deposit agreement among us, the depositary, ADS holders and the beneficial owners of ADSs sets out ADS holder rights as well as the rights and obligations of the depositary.
 New York law governs the deposit agreement and the ADSs.
 Our shareholders have shareholder rights.
 Israeli law and our Articles of Association govern shareholder rights.
-Our ADS holders do not have the same voting rights as our shareholders.
+ADS holders do not have the same voting rights as our shareholders.
 Shareholders are entitled to our notices of general meetings and to attend and vote at our general meetings of shareholders.
 At a general meeting, every shareholder present (in person or by proxy, attorney or representative) and entitled to vote has one vote.
 This is subject to any other rights or restrictions which may be attached to any shares.
-Our ADS holders may instruct the depositary to vote the ordinary shares underlying their ADSs, but only if we ask the depositary to ask for their instructions.
-If we do not ask the depositary to ask for the instructions, our ADS holders are not entitled to receive our notices of general meeting or instruct the depositary how to vote.
-Our ADS holders will not be entitled to attend and vote at a general meeting unless they withdraw the ordinary shares from the depository.
-However, our ADS holders may not know about the meeting enough in advance to withdraw the ordinary shares.
-If we ask for our ADS holders' instructions, the depositary will notify our ADS holders of the upcoming vote and arrange to deliver our voting materials and form of notice to them.
-The depositary will try, as far as is practical, subject to the provisions of the deposit agreement, to vote the shares as our ADS holders instruct.
-The depositary will not vote or attempt to exercise the right to vote other than in accordance with the instructions of the ADS holders.
-We cannot assure our ADS holders that they will receive the voting materials in time to ensure that they can instruct the depositary to vote their shares.
-In addition, there may be other circumstances in which our ADS holders may not be able to exercise voting rights.
+ADS holders may instruct the depositary how to vote the number of deposited shares their ADSs represent.
+Otherwise you won't be able to exercise your right to vote unless you withdraw the shares.
+However, you may not know about the meeting enough in advance to withdraw the shares.
+The depositary will notify ADS holders of shareholders' meetings and arrange to deliver our voting materials to them if we ask it to.
+Those materials will describe the matters to be voted on and explain how ADS holders may instruct the depositary how to vote.
+For instructions to be valid, they must reach the depositary by a date set by the depositary.
+The depositary will try, as far as practical, subject to the laws of Israel and our articles of association or similar documents, to vote or to have its agents vote the shares or other deposited securities as instructed by ADS holders.
+The depositary will only vote or attempt to vote as instructed.
+We cannot assure you that you will receive the voting materials in time to ensure that you can instruct the depositary to vote your hares.
+In addition, the depositary and its agents are not responsible for failing to carry out voting instructions or for the matter of carrying out voting instructions.
+This means that you may not be able to exercise your right to vote and there may be nothing you can do if your shares are not voted as requested.